 Committee members’ terms are one school year.

-There are 30 students on the Student Advisory Committee.
+30 students on the Student Advisory Committee.